 Keep reading to learn more about work cards / work permits in Nevada law including the application process and penalties for not having one.

-What is a work card in Las Vegas, NV?
+What a work card is in Las Vegas, NV

-Similar in size to a credit card, work cards are a license to work in a certain high-risk profession.
+Similar in size to a credit card, work permits are a license to work in a certain high-risk profession.
 For example, most employees of liquor or gaming establishments are required to have work cards.

-Which jobs require work cards in Las Vegas, NV?
+Which jobs require work cards in Las Vegas, NV

 Dozens of different occupations require work cards in Las Vegas.
 Some of these include: